Skip to content

 };

-// 👍 correct - separated stores and events
+// 👍 correct - separated by type

 const Component = () => {